andre1M/DCGAN_latent_space_interpretation/README.md

 - Experiment more with conditional GANs (like Pix2Pix) to extract more information from the input images and have more control over the desired output
 - Try to use gradient based methods for extracting a picture's latent representation (like cross-entropy method)
 - Add Pareto optimality criterion to the loss of the **Encoder V1** (the standard deviation of the individual loss components distribution)

-# Reflection

----

-> **Note**: this section is intended to share my feedback on this task and reflect on the obtained experiences.
-It is meant to be rather casual, and a bit emotional :-)

-Well, it is genuinely exciting to finally put my hands on GANs.
-I learned a lot about theoretical motivation for this branch of Deep Learning, as well as about practical aspects of training such models.
-It feels like GANs have a lot in common with RL, particularly with Multi-Agent RL.
-The capabilities of this family of algorithms is inspiring, though it definitely requires a lot of research.
-What amazed me the most is that simulated annealing was able to optimize the latent input representation almost perfectly.
-This literally blew my mind because I was convinced solving the problem this way would be impossible.
-100-dimensional search space sounds like way too much for such optimizer.

-It is a bit regretful though that I didn't have a good pipeline for GANs prior to this moment.
-A lot of things could've been done differently.
-Well, it is a well known truth: only when the project is finished you realise how it should've been done.

-Overall, this project happened to be a great opportunity to learn new things and try peculiar solutions to non-trivial problems.
-I genuinely enjoyed working on this one and would definitely make something else on GANs in the future.
-It was also a pleasure to read this task as it is well and clearly formulated.